Saint-Theana/IOSTerm-X/README.md

 //if you chose to enable overriding System.err,when your app or terminal crashed while terminal is starting,you might not be able to recieve any infomation. terminal.process();
 ```
+## After that,a text gui interface will start.
+## remember,do not use gradle run to test it,do not ask why,try it and you will get why.

 ## 2: how to write message to the terminal?
 ```java